TransformerOptimus/SuperAGI/superagi/tools/google_calendar/README.md

 ![GC6](README/GC6.png)

-6. Select “External” and Create
+6. Select your User Type as “External” and click on "Create"

 ![GC7](README/GC7.png)

-7. Fill in the required details and go to “Save and Continue”
+7. Fill in the required details such as the App Information, App Domain, Authorized Domain, Developer contact information.
+Once filled in, click “Save and Continue”

 ![GC8](README/GC8.png)

 8. On the next page, you don’t need to select scopes.
 Proceed to “save and continue” and at the final page, review the process and click “Back to Dashboard”.
 With this, you’ve created your OAuth Consent Screen for Google Calendar.

 9. You can go ahead and click the “Publish App”

 ![GC9](README/GC9.png)